- Prices between £4099 - £4399

 - This adventure uses public transport, as it is super-reliable and the fastest way to see Japan.
 So it’s a bit different from all our other adventures, where we travel by private minibus.

-- Upon arrival on day one, please arrive at Haneda airport by 3pm and make your own way to the hotel.
+- Upon arrival on day one, please arrive at the airport by 3pm and make your own way to the hotel.
+You will meet your Pack Leader and other Flashpackers at 4.30pm in the lobby of the hotel.

 - We spend three nights in a ryokan, which is a traditional Japanese inn.
 Flashpackers looking for a truly Japanese experience will love it, however it is lacking the mod cons and facilities of a typical Flash Pack hotel.
 Do ask our Flash Pack team if you have any ryokan related questions!